 The Specialty Coffee Association of America values the U.S. coffee market at $48 billion.
 Not only does that indicate how much Americans are willing to spend on the beverage, but it also signals business potential to aspiring entrepreneurs.
 For more insight on the coffee industry and consumption, we asked a panel of experts to share their thoughts on the following key questions:

-- What tips do you have for a person that wishes to enjoy his/hers daily java cup while on a budget?
+- What tips do you have for a person who wishes to enjoy their daily java cup while on a budget?

-- Why are some folks willing to spend two or three times more for a comparable cup of coffee?
+- Why are some people willing to spend two or three times more for a comparable cup of coffee?

 - In the current economic environment, is opening a coffee shop as a first business for young entrepreneurs still a good idea, or are most markets already oversaturated?

-To determine the best cities for coffee lovers, WalletHub’s analysts compared the 100 most populated U.S. cities across 14 key metrics, which are listed below with their corresponding weights.
+To determine the best cities for coffee lovers, WalletHub compared the 100 most populated U.S. cities across 12 key metrics, which are listed below with their corresponding weights.
 Each metric also was graded on a 100-point scale.

-We calculated each city’s weighted average across all metrics to calculate its total score, which we then used to rank-order the cities in our sample.
+We then determined each city’s weighted average across all metrics to calculate its overall score and used the resulting scores to rank-order our sample.
 A total score of 100 represents the most favorable conditions for coffee lovers.

 In collecting our sample, please note that we considered only the “city proper” in each case and excluded the cities in the surrounding metro area.
 For metrics marked with an asterisk (*), we used the square root of the population to calculate the population size in order to avoid overcompensating for minor differences across cities.

-Note: This metric measures the percentage of adults who reported drinking “ready-to-drink” coffee in the past six months.
+Note: This metric measures the share of adults who reported drinking “ready-to-drink” coffee in the past six months.
 “Ready-to-drink” includes already prepared coffee found in the cold section of grocery stores.